 Putting theory into practice

 We encourage participation in plenty of fieldwork, which allows students to put the theory they have learned into practice.
-Students from the School of Earth and Ocean Sciences are currently able to visit a minimum of two overseas locations, investigating topics such as the sustainability of Switzerland’s water resources by examining glaciers in the Swiss Alps.
+Students from the School of Earth and Environmental Sciences are currently able to visit a minimum of two overseas locations, investigating topics such as the sustainability of Switzerland’s water resources by examining glaciers in the Swiss Alps.

 Learning a new language